 - learn about the work of the Red Cross

 We will be regularly updating this page with new colouring activities and posters from the archives.

 This poster was originally made by the Red Cross during the Second World War, appealing for young people to join local Red Cross youth groups.
 In this activity learners can colour the poster, learn more about volunteering both then and now.
 They can also create their own poster to recruit volunteers during the coronavirus crisis.

 This first aid poster was designed in 2004 to encourage families to learn some simple first aid.
 Would you know how to help someone in a first aid emergency?
 Use this activity to learn more about first aid together with our new resource First aid champions.
 You could share your learning by creating your own poster complete with first aid tips.

 This first aid poster was created in 1986 to inform people in Africa that they could learn first aid with the national Red Cross and Red Crescent society in their country.
 Why is learning first aid important for everyone?
 Use this activity to learn more about learning first aid and national societies.
 You can help everyone to learn first aid by sharing your knowledge with others.

-Developed by British Red Cross in May 2020.
+Developed by British Red Cross in May-June 2020.